leafsphp/docs/src/style-guide/README.md

 **Use module scoping to keep private functions inaccessible from the outside.
 If that's not possible, always use the `$_` prefix for custom private properties in a plugin, mixin, etc that should not be considered public API.
 Then to avoid conflicts with code by other authors, also include a named scope (e.g. `$_yourPluginName_`).**

 ::: details Detailed Explanation
-Vue uses the `_` prefix to define its own private properties, so using the same prefix (e.g. `_update`) risks overwriting an instance property.
-Even if you check and Vue is not currently using a particular property name, there is no guarantee a conflict won't arise in a later version.
+Leaf uses the `_` prefix to define its own private properties, so using the same prefix (e.g. `_update`) risks overwriting an instance property.
+Even if you check and Leaf is not currently using a particular property name, there is no guarantee a conflict won't arise in a later version.

-As for the `$` prefix, its purpose within the Vue ecosystem is special instance properties that are exposed to the user, so using it for _private_ properties would not be appropriate.
+As for the `$` prefix, its purpose within the Leaf ecosystem is special instance properties that are exposed to the user, so using it for _private_ properties would not be appropriate.

-Instead, we recommend combining the two prefixes into `$_`, as a convention for user-defined private properties that guarantee no conflicts with Vue.
+Instead, we recommend combining the two prefixes into `$_`, as a convention for user-defined private properties that guarantee no conflicts with Leaf.
 :::

 <div class="style-example style-example-bad">